informalsystems/quartz/crates/contracts/core/SPEC.md

-# Quartz CosmWasm (quartz-cw) Specification
+# Quartz CosmWasm (quartz-contract-core) Specification

 ## Abstract

-This document specifies the `quartz-cw` package, which provides a high-level framework for building attestation-aware smart contracts on CosmWasm.
+This document specifies the `quartz-contract-core` package, which provides a high-level framework for building attestation-aware smart contracts on CosmWasm.
 The package implements secure message handling, state management, and attestation verification for Intel SGX-based contracts.

 ## Table of Contents